You must have a simple, inexpensive scientific calculator (not one for

 avoid wearing hats or

-caps (unless worn backwards) during the all Assessments and Progress Checks.
+caps (unless worn backwards) during the all Exams and Quizzes.

 Code: In addition to the penalties given by the SMU Honor Council, the